tbensky/Prolog-CLP/README.md

 ### Without CLP

 Without CLP, we are starting to see a pattern emerge in the Prolog code for these constrained searches.
 The pattern is 1) assign variables, 2) apply and rules to be followed 3) then apply the constraints.
 This is outlined on p.
 89 of Levesque, "Thinking as Computation."
 Here, we proceed as follows.

-Another contraint to the pattern is to be sure all variables are assigned before they are later referenced (which is a much looser constraint in the CLP mode).
+Another contraint to the pattern ("classic 1980s Prolog") is to be sure all variables are assigned before they are later referenced (which is a much looser constraint in the CLP mode).

 First, we allow Prolog to find values for needed variables.
 These are drawn from some predicate that reflects the domain needed for the variables.
 Here, T, W, and O are assigned values from the `value` predicate.